Practice News

 6th Mar 2023

-Hollymoor Medical Centre offers different appointment types for your healthcare needs.
+Great Park Medical Group offers different appointment types for your healthcare needs.
 Your appointment will be triaged, which means the receptionists/care navigators will assess your healthcare need, based on the instructions of the GP partners at the surgery.
 Care navigators are trained to find you the appointment type which is best for you.

 A healthcare professional may call you initially to speak about your healthcare need.
 This can help them to decide if it can be managed without having to come in for a face to face appointment.
 Many healthcare needs can be dealt with or resolved intially thorugh a phone or video consultation, where you are able to access this.